maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 ==================

-In the admin, under **Configuratie > Websites**, make sure to change the existing `Site` to the domain under which the Archiefvernietigingscomponent will be deployed.
+In the admin, under **Configuratie > Websites**, make sure to change the existing `Site` to the domain under which the ArchiefBeheerComponent will be deployed.

 .. _Automatic emails: